dremg/hello_world/README.md

-This is a foray into learning a Version Control System (VCS), specifically the GitHub VCS.
+This is a foray into learning a Version Control System (VCS), specifically the GitHub VCS, to place the code I develop in a location where I and others may see and use it.

 By the completion of this simple GitHub tutorial, a user should be able to articualte and demonstrate the following concepts, using GitHub: